Whatsapp Icon

 Personal Hygiene Practices

-One of the first lines of defense against infections for neutropenic patients is maintaining excellent personal hygiene.
+One of the first lines of defence against infections for neutropenic patients is maintaining excellent personal hygiene.
 Handwashing is paramount.
 Individuals should wash their hands frequently with soap and water for at least 20 seconds, especially before eating, after using the bathroom, and after touching pets.
-The use of alcohol-based hand sanitizers can be an effective alternative when soap and water are not readily available.
+The use of alcohol-based hand sanitisers can be an effective alternative when soap and water are not readily available.
 Oral hygiene is equally important; using a soft-bristle toothbrush and rinsing with a gentle mouthwash can help prevent mouth sores and infections.

 Environmental Cleanliness